lacunahag/portfolioV2/public/markdown/AboutMe.md

 ### Some specific perks I'm looking for
 - Office in the Market Street area
 - Ability to work from home one day/week
-- Good benefits
+- Decent healthcare
 - Collaborative environment

 ### Don't recruit me for
-- Visual design: I get frustrated easily trying to make things look pretty.
-I like UX design though!
+- Visual design: I'm bad at it and get frustrated easily trying to make things look pretty.
-- Talking to lots of new people all the time: I get recruited for developer relations roles a lot but these are a very bad fit for me!
-I'm much too introverted.
+- Roles that won't give me time to code.

 ### Will I be a good culture fit?
-If you have a company D&D party or a band/choir/acapella group I will be a fantastic culture fit!

 Company cultures that value openness, trust, and mentorship are ones where I thrive.
-I love to help less experienced engineers and learn from my seniors.
+I love to help less experienced engineers and learn from seniors.